Stock market today: Asian stocks dip on economy worries

 TOKYO (AP) — Asian shares were mostly lower Wednesday as worries about the health of global economies grew after a tumble on Wall Street, despite some better-than-expected earnings reports.

-Tokyo, Sydney, Seoul and Shanghai declined while Hong Kong gained in early trading.
+Tokyo, Sydney and Seoul declined while Hong Kong and Shanghai gained in afternoon trading.
+Oil prices rose.

 “From a banking crisis still hovering just beneath the surface to the realization Russia has long-range missiles that are incredibly accurate that no one has the capacity to stop, to the sharply higher China-U.S. tensions, more sanctions against both Russia and China, and the likely further unravelling of global trade and the reemergence of higher inflation, risks are huge,” said Clifford Bennett, chief economist at ACY Securities.